kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 end
 ```

-Notes are accessible on `lick#show` pages loaded via JSON, as well as `lick#show` pages loaded via full HTML requests (with page reloads).

 <a href="https://imgur.com/ONI8JNo"><img src="https://i.imgur.com/ONI8JNo.png" title="source: imgur.com" /></a>

 On pages where `Lick` data is being requested via JSON, the corresponding `Note` data is included in the JSON response, as it is an association included in the `LickSerializer`.
 This is also true about tonalities and backing tracks, by the way.